grepcats/queen-attack/README.md

 *_Queen should move to new coordinates if able to attack_ *_Input: true_
   *_Output: Queen is assigned new X & Y._

+*_Class should not take coordinates that are outside the board *_Input: -1, -1
+  *_Output: Get out of here.